Why is pH so important in your food plot?

 Acidic soils basically place “handcuffs” on a plant, preventing quality root development and a decrease in the overall health of the soil.
 More importantly, if you decide to fertilize your food plot, you end up wasting most of it!

 So how does lime or more specifically calcium “fix” the problem?
-Like I said earlier, Calcium (Ca) is what is what actually helps neutralize the soil.
+Like I said earlier, Calcium (Ca) is what actually helps neutralize the soil.
 The calcium bumps off hydrogen that is bound to the soil, replacing them.
 The now floating hydrogen is formed into carbon dioxide and water.
-The calcium left behind not only has neutralized the soil, but made more calcium available to the plants which is actually the most required essential nutrient in the soil, even more than Nitrogen, Phosphorus and Potassium!
+The calcium left behind not only has neutralized the soil but made more calcium available to the plants which is actually the most required essential nutrient in the soil, even more than Nitrogen, Phosphorus, and Potassium!

 So the next time you decide to discuss pH, you will have a little bigger “knowledge bomb” on all your hunting buddies, and maybe even help them grow a better food plot in the long run.